SymboLinker/AwaitMultiple/README.md

 ## Exception handling

-If one or multiple tasks throw, then
-- in case of a cancellation, a `TaskCanceledException` is thrown
+In case of a cancellation, a `TaskCanceledException` is thrown.

-- otherwise, all errors are returned in a single `AggregateException`.
-Use the property `aggregateException.InnerExceptions` to find them.
+Otherwise, all errors are returned in a single `AggregateException`.
+Its `Message` property is like:

+> One or more errors occurred.
+(First exception message.)
+(Second exception message.)

+Use the property `aggregateException.InnerExceptions` for more details like `StackTrace`s etc.

 ## Get it